 In September 2004, the governments of Russia and the Ukraine announced that series production of the An-124 would be restarted.
 Up to 80 An-124-100M upgraded aircraft are to be jointly manufactured by Aviastar and Aviant between 2007 and 2020.
 The Russian Air Force received three An-124-100M aircraft in 2012 another three in 2019.

 Volga-Dnepr Airlines placed an order for five An-124-100Ms in August 2005.
 Supplemental type certification was received for the aircraft in June 2007, allowing operations with 402t maximum take-off weight and 150t maximum payload.
 The An-124-100M’s flight range was increased to 4,000km and the crew reduced to three.

 A preliminary agreement was signed between Russia and Ukraine in April 2008 to resume the An-124 aircraft production.

 Antonov was contracted by Volga-Dnepr Airlines in August 2011 to overhaul the fleet of An-124-100 Ruslan into An-124-111VD standard.
-The modernised aircraft will have a maximum take-off weight of 402t, a cargo lift capacity of 150t, a flight range of 5,000km with a 120t payload and a minimum crew of three.
-It will be powered by advance 3M series D-18T engines compatible with the FADEC system.
+The modernised aircraft has a maximum take-off weight of 402t, a cargo lift capacity of 150t, a flight range of 5,000km with a 120t payload and a minimum crew of three.
+It is powered by advance 3M series D-18T engines compatible with the FADEC system.

 Customer orders for the An-124 include Russian Air Force (25), Libya Arab Air Cargo (two), Antonov Airlines (seven), and Maximum Air Cargo (one).